interuss/dss/deploy/infrastructure/README.md

 ![Infrastructure Modules](../../assets/generated/deploy_infrastructure_modules.png)

 ## Utils
-This [utils](utils) folder contains scripts to help manage the terraform modules and dependencies.
-See [utils/README.md](utils/README.md) for details.
+This [utils folder](utils) contains scripts to help manage the terraform modules and dependencies.
+See the README in that folder for details.